2

 How to get into digital forensics for law enforcement?

 Entry level law enforcement computer forensics specialists typically need a bachelor's degree in computer science, cybersecurity, or a related field.
 Gaining skills in digital evidence handling, using forensic tools like EnCase or FTK, and obtaining certifications such as the Certified Computer Forensics Examiner (CCFE) can improve job prospects.
-Experience with law enforcement procedures and a thorough understanding of legal standards for evidence are also important.
+Experience with law enforcement procedures and a strong understanding of legal standards for evidence are also important.

 More about Entry Level Law Enforcement Computer Forensics jobs